What is csrss.exe Process in Windows? Is it a Virus? How to Identify Orignal file?

-People ask me mostly about different Windows processes and now trying to answer one by one, lets see csrss.exe process.
+People ask me mostly about different Windows processes and now trying to answer one by one, let’s see the csrss process, What is csrss.exe?
+What is the process file location?
+How to identify the original and viruses and how to remove csrss without a tool.

 How many csrss.exe files run in Windows OS?